Prismatic Dieudonn\'e theory: Prismatic Dieudonn e theory for -divisible groups

 of the $p$-divisible group $X[p^\infty]$ of the $p$-adic completion of an abelian scheme $X$ \purple{over a quasi-syntomic ring $R$}.
-This will be done more generally for any $p$-divisible group over $R$ in the next section, using the results of this section.
-Nevertheless, for clarity - which yields some redundancy - we decided to discuss the case of $p$-divisible groups attached to abelian schemes completely first. \\
+Admissibility of this prismatic Dieudonn\'e crystal will be proved in the next section, in fact for any $p$-divisible group. \\